MartinKassar/Student-Backend/README.md

  ```
  //Mongoose is an NPM lib used to communicate with a mongodb database.

-This example can add a user and will respond with the user added
+This example can add a student and will respond with the student added

 Setting it up from scratch
 Paste that in your Terminal: